 Successfully integrating AI video analytics into existing continuous improvement programs requires thoughtful planning and phased execution.
 Organizations achieving the best results follow structured implementation approaches that build confidence while delivering quick wins.

 Start with comprehensive baseline establishment.
 Before activating AI analytics, document current performance levels across key metrics.
 This baseline proves essential for demonstrating improvement impact and identifying priority areas.
-Clean master data becomes critical—ensure MES systems properly log setup times, minor stops, and quality events under distinct categories.
+For the richest insights, it's helpful to ensure MES systems are logging key events like setup times, minor stops, and quality issues under distinct categories.

-Integration with existing systems demands careful attention.
-Modern AI platforms must seamlessly connect with MES, ERP, and QMS systems to enable comprehensive data flow.
-Real-time data ingestion should capture information frequently, enabling immediate response to variations.
+Spot AI's open APIs make integration with existing systems fast and flexible.
+Modern AI platforms must connect with MES, ERP, and QMS systems to enable comprehensive data flow.
+Real-time data ingestion should capture information frequently, enabling a quick response to variations.
 High-mix manufacturing environments benefit from shorter rolling horizons with frequent re-planning, while lower-mix plants can extend to longer horizons.

 Change management proves equally critical.
 Address workforce concerns directly—emphasize that AI enhances rather than replaces human expertise.
 Provide comprehensive training on interpreting AI-generated insights and responding to automated alerts.
 Celebrate early successes publicly and highlight how AI helps workers perform better.